PirminHndlg/FW-Msg/README.md

 ### To add a new organization to the system:

-1. Go to `http://localhost:8000/admin/` (or your domain if in production)
+1. Go to `http://localhost:8000/` (or your domain if in production)
 2. Log in with your superuser credentials
-3. Navigate to "ORG" > "Organisations"
-4. Click on "Add Organisation" button
+3. Go to `http://localhost:8000/administrator/` (or your domain if in production)
-5. Fill in the required information
+4. Add a new organisation by filling in the required fields and saving
-6. Click "Save" to create the new organization
-7. An email with login credentials will be automatically sent to the email address you inserted
+5. An email with login credentials will be automatically sent to the email address you inserted

 ## Development